dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/07.get-involved/contribute/contribute.md

 5) In the blank box, add “**DACB 93*10201**”
 6) Choose single or other payment and enter your personal information and credit card information.

+***

-**Canadian Friends of the _DACB_.** The Project Director has established an office at Providence University College in Otterburne, Manitoba.
+**Canadian Friends of the _DACB_.**
+The Project Director has established an office at Providence University College in Otterburne, Manitoba.
 Canadian donations to the enterprise will be routed through this office.
 The office will provide an annual report to the Managing Editorial Committee in Boston.
-A small ad hoc Canadian advisory group will counsel the Project Director on DACB fund raising initiatives in Canada
+A small ad hoc Canadian advisory group will counsel the Project Director on DACB fund raising initiatives in Canada.

 **Canadian donations should be sent to:**